 The 2021 award finalists were selected from more than 30 countries across Africa, Asia and Latin America.
 Each of them embodies the courage, commitment and ability to affect profound change that this award symbolizes.
 In the face of violent conflict and uncertainty, the 2021 finalists have advanced stability in their countries across many dimensions of peacebuilding: expanding access to justice, protecting the environment, building relationships across communal divides and providing a voice for women, youth and other marginalized groups.

-Join USIP on October 20, 2021, as we honor these heroic finalists and announce the recipient of the award.
-In addition to honoring the awardee and all the finalists, this year USIP will pay special tribute to all Afghan women.
+On October 20, 2021 USIP honored these heroic finalists and announced the recipient of the award.
+In addition to honoring the awardee and all the finalists, this year USIP payed special tribute to all Afghan women.

 Join the conversation on Twitter with #WomenBuildingPeace.

 President and CEO, U.S. Institute of Peace